eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 Approval, Condorcet, and STAR voting all avoid this problem because your support for multiple candidates is counted simultaneously.
 And all three systems are quite robust [in simulations](https://electionscience.github.io/vse-sim/VSEbasic/).

+Before we reveal the numbers, we should be clear that a voting systems changes all aspects of elections, including who runs, who comes out to vote, and who is perceived as viable.
+But VSE attemps to give us the best way to compare approximately how well the true will of the voters is reflected in the outcomes.

 | System     | VSE Range |
 |------------|-----------|
 | STAR       | 91%-98%   |